 4th Hole - Par 4 (386 meters/422 yards)When players reach this hole, they had better be warmed-up.
 This long Par 4 hole demands a combination of power and accuracy.
 Playing straight towards the north, the tee shot must find the fairway that is flanked by large forest trees yet avoid the lake on the right.
 The green approach shot must carry a stream to find its mark on this well protected and undulating "double green".

-5th Hole - Par 3 (122 meters/133 yards)On the scorecard, this Par 3 may seem a "breather".
+5th Hole - Par 3 (125 meters/137 yards)On the scorecard, this Par 3 may seem a "breather".
 Standing on the tee, players should be careful not to be fooled by this picturesque golf hole.
-It may not be long, but it has some real teeth.
 A large expanse of water surrounds the front of the green which has been set into a mangrove marsh that has been maintained along the edge of a tidal delta.
 A lone sand bunker guards the front left approach to the green.
 There is little room for error on this deceptive little hole, yet it does provide players with an introduction to the diverse and beautiful natural character of the island of Praslin.

 6th Hole - Par 5 (461 meters/504 yards)The tee shot must carry across a natural, boulder-strewn ravine sloping down into the mangroves on the left side.
 The first landing area is flanked by the lake on the left and by a grove of coconut Palms and large Casurina trees on the right.
 From there, the fairway runs due south to the second landing area; then doglegs sharply to the left around the end of the lake.
 The generous, three tiered green await across the water.
 A well hit shot will be rewarded, but disaster awaits a poor one.
 Most players will elect to play it safe around the right side to avoid the big part of the lake.
 But the resulting approach will require a very tricky short iron shot over the small end of the lake, not to mention the large sand bunkers guarding the right side approach to the green.

-7th Hole - Par 4 (403 meters/441 yards)This short-ish Par 4, features a wide and inviting fairway, yet slicers beware!
+7th Hole - Par 4 (411 meters/449 yards)This Par 4, features a wide and inviting fairway, yet slicers beware!
 A stream runs along the right side rough that separates his hole from the Fourth.
 Extreme accuracy will be required for the approach shot to the relatively small sized green.
 There is little room for error around this green protected in front by open water and flanked closely on both sides by marsh.

 8th Hole - Par 3 (183 meters/200 yards)Considered the most challenging and possibly the most intimidating hole at Lémuria, this Par 4 is memorable for its natural beauty as well as its challenge.
 Once again, the elevated tees are shelves into the side slopes of Cap Jean-Marie where players assess the hole across foreground outcrops of gigantic boulders.
 Beautiful ocean views are seen from the Lémuria's toughest golf hole.
 Tee shots must carry the mangroves to reach fairway.
 No "ifs" or "buts".
 And this will be no short order, especially from the Pro tee, which demands a 185-metre carry!